A daily energy rhythm model that aligns work with natural highs, lows, and rebounds.

 Ignoring this rhythm leads to wasted effort and lower focus.

-What the Model Is
+What Is the Peak–Trough–Recovery Model

 The Peak Trough Recovery Model helps you understand and manage these natural energy cycles.